justaszie/Bikeshare-Analysis/README.md

     1. The rideable type data should be reviewed against referential and updated based on the current inventory.

 ## 6. Lessons Learned
 Since it was my first data project, I learned a lot from it.
-Some of my thoughts below.
+Some of my thoughts are listed below.

 **Business side**
 1. Markdown is not the easiest format to publish your projects :sweat_smile: A tool such as Jupyter or R notebook would save tons of time.